 Food products are thus in perpetual motion, moving from their place of birth as soon as possible towards a wide variety of geographic locations, ranging from a short distance away to the other side of the globe where they meet their final fate.
-Millions of food products generated and distributed on a daily basis, by millions of suppliers located in thousands of locations create a complex global network that cannot be easily placed under one single umbrella.
+Millions of food products generated and distributed daily by millions of suppliers located in thousands of locations create a complex global network that cannot be easily placed under one umbrella.

 Tracking a particular product in such a complex network can prove to be a daunting task.
 Two core issues must be considered here: 1.
 Provenance: where is the product (really) coming from?
 And 2.
 Traceability: How did the product get here?
 Knowing the full travel history of the product becomes possible in this fashion.
 Governments, vendors and consumers can be sure the food staple is indeed the original one and has not been modified or adulterated during migration before it reaches our dining tables.

-While provenance and traceability help address most of the gaps in food safety, there is still another dimension that demands attention.
+While provenance and traceability help address most of the gaps in food safety, another dimension demands attention.
 Most countries have set standards when it comes to the particular nutritional content of most foods.
 Final vendors and consumers learn about this content via labels stamped on some foods – not the case for fresh fruits and vegetables, for example.
 But there is no way they can corroborate such printed claims directly.

 Recent advances in spectroscopy and magnetic resonance, accompanied by the development of simple but smart hand-held scanning devices, have now made this possible.
 Using these new technologies, checking the actual chemical and molecular components of food products (and others) is now a reality.
 In this way, importers, vendors and consumers can verify the actual nutritional content of a particular food staple, in addition to learning if it has been adulterated before reaching their hands.
 And the technology can be applied to most food products regardless of them having nutritional labels attached to them.